Connect to QuickBooks Online from Oracle

 The QuickBooks Online ODBC Driver enables you to work with QuickBooks Online data in Oracle just as if you were working with data stored in a Oracle table.

-A pre-release version of the QuickBooks Online ODBC Driver is available.
-Contact the Easysoft Support team ( ) for this version of the QuickBooks Online ODBC driver.
+Download the QuickBooks Online ODBC driver.
 Then follow the instructions in this article to install and license the driver and set up the ODBC data source that enables you to connect Oracle to QuickBooks online.

 The following instructions show you how to connect Oracle on Windows to QuickBooks Online.
 For further information about DG4ODBC, refer to our DG4ODBC for Windows tutorial.

 - Create a DG4ODBC init file on your Oracle machine.
 To do this, change to the